filebrowser/filebrowser/README.md

 That will search for any file that contains "this is the name" on its name.
 It won't search for each separated term this time.

-By default, every search will be case sensitive.
-Although, you can make a case insensitive search by adding `case:insensitive` to the search terms, like this:
+By default, every search will be case insensitive.
+Although, you can make a case sensitive search by adding `case:sensitive` to the search terms, like this:

 ```
-this are keywords case:insensitive
+this are keywords case:sensitive
 ```

 # Contributing